John Adams: Alien and Sedition Acts

 Despite the XYZ Affair, Republican opposition persisted.
-Federalists accused the French and their associated immigrants of provoking civil unrest.
-In an attempt to quell the outcry, the Federalists introduced, and the Congress passed, a series of laws collectively referred to as the Alien and Sedition Acts, which were signed by Adams in June 1798.
-Congress specifically passed four measures – the Naturalization Act, the Alien Friends Act, the Alien Enemies Act and the Sedition Act.
-All came within a period of two weeks, in what Jefferson called an "unguarded passion."
-The Alien Friends Act, Alien Enemies Act, and Naturalization Acts targeted immigrants, specifically French, by giving the president greater deportation authority and increasing citizenship requirements.
+Federalists accused the French and their immigrants of provoking civil unrest.
+In an attempt to quell the outcry, the Federalists introduced, and the Congress passed, a series of laws collectively referred to as the Alien and Sedition Acts.
+Passage of the Naturalization Act, the Alien Friends Act, the Alien Enemies Act and the Sedition Act all came within a period of two weeks, in what Jefferson called an "unguarded passion."
+The first three acts targeted immigrants, specifically French, by giving the president greater deportation authority and increasing citizenship requirements.
 The Sedition Act made it a crime to publish "false, scandalous, and malicious writing" against the government or its officials.
-Adams had not promoted any of these acts, but was urged to sign them by his wife and cabinet.
-He eventually agreed and signed the bills into law.
+Adams had not promoted any of these acts, but signed them in June 1798 at the urging of his wife and cabinet.

 The administration initiated fourteen or more indictments under the Sedition Act, as well as suits against five of the six most prominent Republican newspapers.
 The majority of the legal actions began in 1798 and 1799, and went to trial on the eve of the 1800 presidential election.
 Vocal opponents of the Federalists were imprisoned or fined under the Sedition Act for criticizing the government.
 Among them was Congressman Matthew Lyon of Vermont, who was sentenced to four months in jail for criticizing the President.
 The alien acts were not stringently enforced because Adams resisted Secretary of State Timothy Pickering's attempts to deport aliens, although many left on their own, largely in response to the hostile environment.
 Republicans were outraged.
 Jefferson, disgusted by the acts, wrote nothing publicly but partnered with Madison to secretly draft the Kentucky and Virginia Resolutions.
-Jefferson, writing for Kentucky, wrote that states had the "natural right" to nullify any acts they deemed unconstitutional.
+Jefferson wrote for Kentucky that states had the "natural right" to nullify any acts they deemed unconstitutional.
 Writing to Madison, he speculated that as a last resort the states might have to "sever ourselves from the union we so much value."
-Federalists reacted bitterly to the resolutions, which were to have far more lasting implications for the country than the Alien and Sedition Acts.
-Still, the acts Adams signed into law energized and unified the Republican Party while doing little to unite the Federalists.
+Federalists reacted bitterly to the resolutions, and the acts energized and unified the Republican Party while doing little to unite the Federalists.